-MACAU: Here, on a tiny territory one can see provincial China, old Portugal and luxury glam of Las Vegas and Dubai at a time.
-Macau is a former Portuguese colony located on a peninsula and two islands at the mouth of The Pearl River (Zhu Jiang), and, since 1999, Special Administrative Region of the People’s Republic of China, where, under the policy of “one country, two systems”, it maintains its own legal system and Portuguese as one of the two official languages.
+MACAU: On a tiny territory one can see China, Portugal and luxury glam of Las Vegas and Dubai at a time.
+Macau is a former Portuguese colony located on a peninsula and two islands at the mouth of Pearl River.
+Since 1999, Special Administrative Region of the People’s Republic of China, where, under the policy of “one country, two systems”, it maintains its own legal system and Portuguese as one of the two official languages.

 East is east, and west is west, and here the twain meets.
-James Bond creator Ian Fleming took a trip around the world visiting “the most exciting cities in the world” and writing a series of articles about his travel impressions.
-Macau was one of the chosen and the articles originally written for the London paper made it into a book titled “Thrilling Cities”, first published in 1963.
-Macau is really thrilling.
+James Bond creator Ian Fleming took a trip around the world visiting “the most exciting cities in the world”.
+He wrote a series of articles about his travel impressions.
+Macau was one of the chosen and the articles originally written for the London paper made it into a book titled “Thrilling Cities”.
+This was first published in 1963 and Macau is still really thrilling.

 Old and new.
 Yet it is still undeniably the East.
 Within a short distance one can find Taoist temples of the Ming Dynasty and baroque churches from the 18th century; Dom Pedro V theatre built in 1860 as the first western-style theatre in the East, and neon-lit casinos; dusky markets and soaring high rise; colonial palaces and Chinese courtyards – a wonderful mix of Europe and Orient, old and new.

-Macau embraces an amazing range of architectural styles ranging from a Moorish barracks integrating architectural elements of Moghul influence – built by the Portuguese in 1874.
-Turn a corner and you could be in Portugal; cross a square and you are in China.
-If you want to evoke Europe, explore Largo do Senado (Senate Square) with its quintessential Portuguese architecture and a wave-patterned calçada.
+Macau embraces an amazing range of architectural styles.
+From a Moorish barracks integrating architectural elements of Moghul influence – built by the Portuguese in 1874.
+Turn a corner and you could be in Portugal.
+Cross a square and you are in China.
+If you want to evoke Europe, explore Largo do Senado (Senate Square).
+This quintessential Portuguese architecture is a wave-patterned calçada.

 Goddess of the Sea.
-At the south-western end of the peninsula, one of Macau’s best-known landmarks and the one to which it owes its name, is A-Ma Temple (Goddess of the Sea).
+At the south-west, one of Macau’s best-known landmarks and one owes its name, is A-Ma Temple (Goddess of the Sea).
 It was erected in 1448, prior to arrival of the first Portuguese, and is considered to be the oldest in Macau.

-Gambling is Macau.
 Macau is Gambling.
 What in Macau attracted Ian Fleming the most was the gambling.
-While in Mainland China and Hong Kong gambling is strictly prohibited, for more than 170 years, the former Portuguese colony has been a gambling Mecca.
+While in Mainland China and Hong Kong gambling is strictly prohibited.
+For more than 170 years, the former Portuguese colony has been a gambling Mecca.
 In Ian Fleming’s times, the biggest and most luxurious casino was imposing nine-story Central Hotel.
 And it was, as James Bond creator wrote, “the largest house of gambling and self indulgence in the world”.
-Now the hotel still functions in Avenida de Almeida Ribeiro but has lost all its charm and has become a seedy two-star lodging.
+Now the hotel still in Avenida de Almeida Ribeiro but has lost all its charm and has become a seedy two-star lodging.